AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> The ones who are crazy enough to think they can change the world, are the ones that do. — Steve Jobs
+> Appear weak when you are strong, and strong when you are weak. — Sun Tzu
 <!--END_SECTION:quote-->